 Data has been collected from 73 different site around the world and compiled to reconstruct the Earth's temperature over the past 11,300 years.
 The data reveals that the temperature on Earth today is warmer than it has been during 70-80% data collected.
 The graph below shows the main findings from the project.
 The project was based out of Oregon State University and was was headed by Shaun Marcott.

-The Little Ice Age and Medieval Warming
+The Little Ace Age and The Medieval Warm are

 Tree Rings are also a common proxy that are used to help learn more about climate change.
 The width of each ring can help give information about precipitation or other stress that effect the tree during that one year of growth.
 The link below provides more information about how tree rings help determine information about previous climates.